varunsavita/Coding-Question/README.md

 (Q-0018) WAP to multiple 2 numbers (Russian Peasant Algorithm)

 (Q-0019) WAP to check if a given number is a power of 2.

+(Q-0020) WAP to find the number of one in given number